ontola/link-solid-boilerplate/Readme.md

-# Link Minesweeper
+# Link Solid Boilerplate

-This is an example React Minesweeper application for Link-redux.
+A basic boilerplate for creating data browser modules which can also run as standalone apps.